Nashville teens lead 10,000 in peaceful protest

 "I'm happy that people are starting to open their eyes and realize that there is a problem with the system," Green said.
 "That the system is built for the oppression of minorities, and I'm proud to see that many people want justice.“

-"You need to join, you need to speak out against it, even if you feel uncomfortable, because this is how we make change, and it's not going to come alone," Emma Rose Smith said.
+During the interview, the girls also discussed the need for people to speak out against injustice."You need to join, you need to speak out against it, even if you feel uncomfortable, because this is how we make change, and it's not going to come alone," Smith said.

-These ladies are not done trying to make a change in their community.
-To keep up with their exploits, follow them on Instagram: @teens.4.equality.
+“Have those uncomfortable conversations with people,” Smith said.
+“Start with your family too.
+Educate yourself.
+Go on any platform and you will find it.”

+The passionate teens also encourage people to take charge if they want to make an impact on society.

 RELATED: Veto-proof majority of Minneapolis City Council announces support for dismantling MPD